 Actually, this is no big shock at all if you do what I do for a living.
 In their study, they took children 2-47 months old presenting to the office with a complaint of acute cough and randomized them into three groups.
 In one group, parents were educated that there was nothing that they could do and sent home.
 In the next group, parents were given a placebo of artificially-sweetened grape-flavored water.
 In the third group they were given agave nectar.
 The two groups that were given a product were told give a dose to their children that night and then were assessed for their perception of improvement.

-Not surprisingly, parents of children who were given either placebo or agave nectar reported a significant improvement in the child’s symptoms and in the child’s and parents’ quality of sleep.
+Not surprisingly, parents of children who were given either placebo or agave nectar reported a significant improvement in the child’s symptoms and in the child’s and parents’ quality of sleep (some people claim though to have a better night’s sleep when they get the right mattress.
+If this is something which you can agree with then it might be a good idea to check out these mattress sizes).
 Well, no duh.
 Placebo is commonly known to be very effective for all sorts of physical complaints, which is exactly why any well-done study has a placebo control!
 The act of giving a child medicine is comforting for parents (and probably for the child) and makes them feel like they are doing something about it and thus, they report improvement in the cough.

 The authors concluded: “In a comparison of agave nectar, placebo, and no treatment, a placebo effect was demonstrated, with no additional benefit offered by agave nectar.
 Health care professionals should consider the potential benefits and costs when recommending a treatment with only a placebo effect for infants and toddlers with nonspecific acute cough.”